 48. Silly Elf dresses up photos with googly eyes.

-Grab some googly eyes on Amazon and have Elf make silly photos by adding them to your family photo wall!
+Grab some googly eyes at Dollar Tree and have Elf make silly photos by adding them to your family photo wall.

 49. Elf plays hide and seek in a stocking.

-Cheap, easy and free — Elf hides in your child’s stocking!
+Cheap, easy and free — Elf hides in your child’s stocking.
+Have your kids look for Elf by surrounding her with tissue paper.

 50. Elf builds a snowman out of toilet paper.